 Hold Weekly All Hands Meetings

-Just because your workers don’t work together in a shared space doesn’t mean they aren’t a team.
-It is important that your workers connects often to both you and each other.
-As a business owner who desires to lead a remote worker group, consider holding weekly all hands meetings with your entire remote group.
-This weekly meeting doesn’t have to be complicated or take up a lot of time, but it does give you an opportunity to touch base with your workers and get everyone on the same page.
+Just because workers don’t work together in a shared space doesn’t mean they aren’t meant to function as a whole.
+It is important that workers connect often to both you and each other.
+As a business owner who desires to lead a remote worker group, consider holding weekly all hands meetings with the entire remote group.
+This weekly meeting doesn’t have to be complicated or take up a lot of time, but it does give you an opportunity to touch base with workers and get everyone on the same page.